Service Learning Opportunities

 - Creating partnerships between the medical school and the community that will serve as a mechanism for future collaborative efforts.

 Service learning activities are designed to foster humanism and understanding of cultural concepts and class differences, which help to develop respect and empathy, cultivate values, and adjust attitudes.
-Expected outcomes include: a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change traditional health beliefs and habits; c) tutoring kids and gaining insight into life in the communities (ex: how social and economic factors like one-parent households and low income and education relate to physical and mental health.
+Expected outcomes include: a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the importance of culture and its impact on health beliefs and habits; and/or c) gaining insight into life in the communities (ex: how socioeconomic factors like low income and education relate to physical and mental health).

 During the M1-M2 years, students will be required to volunteer a minimum total of 4 hours per semester.
 The total 8 hours can be served at the same location; however, a minimum of 4 hours must be spent at one site.
 A different site could be selected each semester so the student gains a broader knowledge of service learning opportunities available in the community.
 This would allow students to have contact with a more diverse group of people and serve populations different from their own.

-- All service learning sites must be approved by the Office of Medical Education.
+- All service learning and community service sites must be approved by the Office of Medical Education.
 A completed approval form is required for any location not listed as an approved site.
 Click to link to either the list of approved service learning sites or the approval forms.
-Additional service sites may be added throughout the year if approved by the COM Curriculum Committee.
+Additional service sites may be added throughout the year if approved by the Office of Medical Education.
 Therefore, you will need to review this list periodically to check for additional opportunities.
 The site must be approved prior to volunteering or hours will not be accepted.
 Retro site approval is not permitted even if the site is appropriate.

-- Evaluation forms for service learning must be signed by the site volunteer coordinator and submitted within one week of the date all signatures are obtained.
-The evaluation form is required to receive credit, even if you are involved in a group effort.
+- Evaluation forms for service learning must be submitted via this Google Form.
+The evaluation form is required for each student to receive credit, even if you are involved in a group effort.

-- Service learning hours must be completed and submitted to Ashley Givens, Division of Medical Education (MSB 2015), by the following dates:
+- Service learning and/or community service hours must be completed and submitted via this Google Form by the following dates:

 - M1's & M2's